expo/expo/docs/pages/introduction/faq.md

 <Collapsible summary="Who created Expo?">

-Expo and Expo Application Services are developed by [650 industries](https://expo.dev/about).
-650 industries a is a California-based company that was founded by [Charlie Cheever](https://en.wikipedia.org/wiki/Charlie_Cheever) and [James Ide](https://jameside.com/).
+Expo and Expo Application Services (EAS) are developed by [650 industries](https://expo.dev/about).
+650 industries is a California-based company that was founded by [Charlie Cheever](https://en.wikipedia.org/wiki/Charlie_Cheever) and [James Ide](https://jameside.com/).

 </Collapsible>

 <Collapsible summary="Why does Expo have its own SDK?">

-When Expo was first created, React Native had yet to be publicly released, meaning there were no third-party packages.
-In order to make the developer experience of React Native reasonable, we created a number of libraries for common functionality.
-Many of these libraries have since been forked and modified to meet various needs, we welcome users to mix and match whichever custom native code they need to make their app great.
+When Expo was first created, React Native had yet to be publicly released.
+This means there were no third-party packages.
+To make the developer experience of React Native reasonable, we created several libraries to achieve common functionalities.
+Many of these libraries have since been forked and modified to meet various needs.
+We welcome users to mix and match whichever custom native code they need to make their app great.

-The Expo SDK is well tested, written in TypeScript, documented, and built for iOS, Android, and web.
-Every module in the Expo SDK works together to ensure versioning always matches, this creates a nice upgrading experience.
+The Expo SDK is well tested, written in TypeScript, documented, and built for Android, iOS, and the web.
+Every module in the Expo SDK works together to ensure versioning always matches.
+This creates a nice upgrading experience.

-The Expo SDK is also written with the [Expo native API](/modules) to make it easier to contribute, maintain, and understand.
+The Expo SDK is also written with the [Expo native API](/modules) to make contributing, maintaining, and understanding easier.

 </Collapsible>

 <Collapsible summary="Can I use Expo with this web library?">

-Many popular web packages like three.js or Firebase work with Expo and React Native.
+Many popular web packages such as three.js or Firebase work with Expo and React Native.
 Check out the [Expo examples](https://github.com/expo/examples) to learn more.

 </Collapsible>

 <Collapsible summary="Can I use Expo with my native library?">

 You can use native iOS and Android libraries with Expo by creating a [custom native module](/modules/) with Swift and Kotlin.
-Many popular libraries already have custom native modules, check out our [React Native directory](https://reactnative.directory/) to learn more.
+Many popular libraries already have custom native modules.
+Check out our [React Native directory](https://reactnative.directory/) to learn more.

 </Collapsible>